Rajoy inches toward aid as protests seethe

 On Friday, Moody's will publish its latest review of Spain's credit rating, possibly downgrading the country's debt to junk status.

-On the same day, an independent audit of Spain's banks will reveal how much money Madrid will need from a 100 billion euro ($130 billion) aid package that Europe has already approved for the banks.
+On the same day, an independent audit of Spain's banks will reveal how much money Madrid will need from a 100 billion euro (80.3 billion pounds) aid package that Europe has already approved for the banks.

 A STEP CLOSER